Parcel Tax Information

 For almost 20 years, LVJUSD schools have relied upon locally-controlled school funding approved by our community to retain quality teachers and core academic programs.
 This funding is now set to automatically expire in July 2022.
 If this local funding expires, LVJUSD will lose approximately $4 million in annual revenue.
 Cuts of this magnitude would force our District to re-evaluate budget expenditures that could result in increased class sizes, reduced educational course options and fewer teaching positions.

-In order to maintain the quality of education in LVJUSD schools and prevent cuts to programs and teachers, the LVJUSD Board of Education is considering placing a local parcel tax renewal measure on the May 2022 special election ballot.
-The measure would extend, but not increase, the current annual tax rate of $138 per parcel for 7 years, and provide a stable, dedicated source of local funding to:
+In order to maintain the quality of education in LVJUSD schools and prevent cuts to programs and teachers, the LVJUSD Board of Education unanimously voted to place a parcel tax renewal measure, Measure A, on the all mail May 3, 2022 special election ballot.
+Measure A would extend, but not increase, the current annual tax rate of $138 per parcel for 7 years, and provide a stable, dedicated source of local funding to:

 - Provide elementary science and TK-12 technology specialists